-Teaching during COVID-19 has challenged us to adapt quickly and learn on the go this year!
+Teaching in the last few years has challenged us to adapt quickly and learn on the go!
 But how much time have you spent on your own professional development, and how prepared do you feel for the start of next term?
 As the holidays approach there is a sense of relief as we get to have a well-deserved break, but it is also a chance to get ready for the new term, whatever it may bring.
 To help you prepare for every scenario, we’ve created an essential reading list with English language teachers in mind!
 Explore the pros and cons and get practical tips for teaching online, prepare to assess your students in new ways, and learn to prioritise your own wellbeing.
 We’ve got you covered with best-sellers and the latest professional development books and papers written by ELT experts.

 Our Professional Development Book Of The Year